to THE MAIN WEBSITE

 10:00pm Photographers Depart

-If the forecast is calling for rain, fear not because rainy days can still be beautiful!
+If the forecast is calling for rain, fear not because rainy days can still be beautiful.
 If you don't believe me, just take a look at these wedding days.
 It rained the entire day and it was still stunning!

 If rain is in the forecast, I recommend ordering a few clear umbrellas on Amazon.
 It also might be good to re-evaluate portrait locations to make sure we can still shoot in natural light - even if it means heading offsite.